 Despite today’s challenges, history has shown us that travel is one of the world’s most resilient industries.
 Although forecasts may vary on exactly when travellers will be back in full force, we can be certain that they will return.

 But their choices, preoccupations and preferences will be different, as will the travel experience itself.
 How will companies in the travel eco-system have to adapt in order to reassure a customer base that will be more demanding than ever before?

-Delegates at TFWA’s final workshop will hear from Sarah Mathews, TripAdvisor Asia Pacific Group Head of Destination Marketing, one of Asia Pacific’s most respected travel & tourism executives.
-And James Prescott, Managing Director of cruise concessionaire Harding Retail, will offer a perspective on the restart of the crucial maritime market.
+Delegates at TFWA’s final workshop heard from Sarah Mathews, Tripadvisor Asia Pacific Group Head of Destination Marketing, one of Asia Pacific’s most respected travel & tourism executives.
+And James Prescott, Managing Director of cruise concessionaire Harding Retail, offered a perspective on the restart of the crucial maritime market.